Oil Can Boyd: 1982–1989: Boston Red Sox

 In 1986, he won a career-high 16 games for the Sox.
 Boyd's record at the All-Star break was 11–6 with a 3.71 ERA.
 During the 1986 American League Championship Series, Boyd started two games against the California Angels, winning Game Six.
 Boyd started Game Three of the 1986 World Series against the New York Mets.
 In that game, Boyd gave up four runs in the first inning and six overall despite pitching into the seventh, getting only one run of support in taking the loss.
 He was scheduled to start the deciding seventh game of the series, but a rainout allowed Red Sox manager John McNamara to reconsider his pitching matchup for the game, and gave the nod to Bruce Hurst, who had gotten a third day of rest with the rainout.
 After Boyd received word he was not starting the final game of the series, he went down into the visitors' clubhouse and remained in there alone for some time.
 McNamara dispatched pitching coach Bill Fischer to find Boyd, and Fischer discovered that Boyd had consumed a great deal of alcohol and was in no condition to function, much less play.
 Fischer moved Boyd into the manager's office, locked the door, and left Boyd there for the duration of the game.

-In 1987, Boyd would allege that an encounter with police caused a hairline fracture to his pitching arm that required surgery in August of that year.
+In 1987, Boyd alleged that an encounter with police caused a hairline fracture to his pitching arm that required surgery in August of that year.
 This limited him to seven games and a win–loss record of 1–3 during his shortened season.

 Boyd's injuries contributed to a decline in games started and his win–loss records over his final two seasons with the Red Sox, 1988 and 1989, were 9–7 and 3–2 respectively.

 1990–1991: Montreal Expos

 Boyd signed with the Expos as a free agent after the season and in he won 10 games for the Expos and compiled a 2.93 ERA.

 When the Rangers acquired him from Montreal during the 1991 season, it looked like a deal that might lead to a division title, and though Boyd's work with the Expos before coming to Texas was not great (6–8, 3.52), it was good enough for the pitching-poor Rangers; however, in 12 starts he posted a 2–7 record with a 6.68 ERA (the highest of his career) and allowed 81 hits in only 62 innings.
-Boyd was a free agent when the season ended, and after turning down some offers for relief duties, he retired.
+Boyd was a free agent when the season ended, and after turning down offers for relief duties, he retired.